getmash/mash-js/packages/client-sdk/README.md

 The [Mash](https://getmash.com) Client SDK is a javascript library that is used to interact with the Mash Consumer Wallet.
 The SDK loads the wallet and exposes functionality to complete payments or donations on a site.

-For more information about intergating Mash: https://guides.getmash.com/getting-started-integrating-mash
+For more information about integrating Mash: https://guides.getmash.com/getting-started-integrating-mash

 Complete set of guides can be found here: https://guides.getmash.com/